ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `byte` |
 | `Segment By` | `Service instance, IBM {{site.data.keyword.messagehub}} Kafka topic, Service instance name` |
-{: caption="Table 38.
-Topic bytes in per second metric metadata" caption-side="bottom"}
+{: caption="Topic bytes in per second metric metadata" caption-side="bottom"}

 This is for information to help you monitor trends in your usage, particularly if any topics are producing unusual throughput, which is more or less than expected.